ahd71/repetier-cncplugin/readme.md

 ## Keyboard short cuts
 * Default configured for jog via arrow keys and PgUp/PgDn.
 Fully configurable via key codes defined in http://msdn.microsoft.com/library/windows/apps/windows.system.virtualkey

+## FAQ
+* Error "Could not load file or assembly 'CncPlugin, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null' or one of its dependencies.
+Operation is not supported.
+(Exception from HRESULT: 0x80131515)".
+Windows by default prevents downloaded dll's to be used.
+See the install instructions above how to unblock the dll.

 ## Planned features / To-do
 See the [issue tracker](https://github.com/ahd71/repetier-cncplugin/issues).